NguoiDungKhongDinhDanh/mwtp-2/docs/source/usage.rst

 .. code-block:: python

    title + '/Foo'              # Title('Talk:This/is A /talk page/Foo')
-   title / 'Foo'               # Title('Talk:This/is a /talk page/Foo')
+   title / 'Foo'               # Title('Talk:This/is A /talk page/Foo')

 See `the class's full method list`_ for more information.